All Episodes

 It meant getting rid of work requirements.

-The Democrats never wanted there was any bipartisanship.
+The Democrats never wanted.

-And for our that's not what this election is about.
+That's not what this election is about.

 This election is not about people determining who they're going to vote for based on who can work well with the other side.